New York Mayor Bill de Blasio used security detail as ‘concierge service,’ city watchdog says

 In other instances, the security detail transported guests of de Blasio without him present in the vehicle, investigators found.

-In one of the most significant findings, the report states that Inspector Howard Redmond, who oversees the police department’s Executive Protection Unit and is in charge of the first family’s security detail, “actively obstructed and sought to thwart the investigation.”
+In one of the most significant findings, the report says that Inspector Howard Redmond, who oversees the police department’s Executive Protection Unit and is in charge of the first family’s security detail, “actively obstructed and sought to thwart the investigation.”

-Commissioner Margaret Garnett said Thursday that Redmond’s conduct had been referred to the Manhattan District Attorney’s Office for possible criminal prosecution, where he could be subject to obstruction of justice charges.
+Garnett said Thursday that Redmond’s conduct had been referred to the Manhattan District Attorney’s Office for possible criminal prosecution, where he could be subject to obstruction of justice charges.

+A spokesperson with the NYPD declined to comment on the allegations against Redmond.

 De Blasio said he had no knowledge of misconduct by Redmond but reiterated that all decisions on how to manage and align security for elected officials “need to be made by the NYPD.”